What is employee turnover?

 Average employee turnover rates

-The average turnover rate in the UK is approximately 15% per year.
-However, this varies from one industry to another.
-The industries with the highest turnover rate include retail, media, call centres and construction.
+Average turnover rates can be approximately 15% per year.
+That said, this varies from one industry to another.
+Industries with high turnover may include retail, media, call centres and construction.

 The following describes two common methods of calculating your company’s turnover rate:

-The following is a three-step guide on how to calculate your employee turnover within a set time frame:
+The following is a three-step guide on how to calculate your employee turnover within a set time frame.
+It is important to clearly define the specific period, such as a month, quarter or year, for which you are calculating turnover, as this ensures accuracy and meaningful comparison.

 1. Calculate the average number of employees